moubi/blog/content/blog/hoc-vs-hook/index.md

   <img alt="Form with useState" src="hooks.png">
 </div>

-This [twitter discussion](https://twitter.com/moubi/status/1271429303574556672) started with the same question above recently.
+This [twitter discussion](https://twitter.com/moubi/status/1271429303574556672) started with the same question recently.
 I wanted to know if people have strong opinion about hooks and render props.

-A component with **render prop**:
+**Render prop component**:
  - is often **more flexible and efficient** than pure hooks solution when it comes to state management.
  - is still suitable for **the common** case.

-The truth is, hooks and render props shake hands and play well together.
+But the truth is, hooks and render props shake hands and play well together.
 If you must decide between the two, though, let's put that decision on stress.

 Read on...